 A 100 km road trip through Botswana lands you in the Chobe National Park on the third day of your trip.
-A short hotel check-in followed by an open-air game drive or a boat safari returns you firmly to the ‘African Wilderness’ mind set.
-The Chobe National park is a haven for game drives, hiding holes and bird watching; ensuring your nature loving urges will be completely sated before returning back to the Vic Falls to fly home.
+A short hotel check-in followed by an open-air game drive or a boat safari returns you firmly to the ‘African Wilderness’ mindset.
+The Chobe National park is a haven for game drives, hides (a cover to watch the wild from) and bird watching; ensuring your nature-loving urges will be completely satisfied before returning to the Vic Falls to fly home.
 This Vic Falls Guided Tour is the perfect nature retreat to unwind and recharge.

-If game drives and hiding holes are not your cup of tea, and you would rather stay out of the African Savannah, this three day tour to Victoria Falls is likely to be more up your alley.
-The trip starts off exactly the same as the Vic Falls and the Chobe Park tour, however, is only 3 days long.
-On the third day, instead of going through to Botswana you fly directly back to Johannesburg.
+If game drives and hides are not your cup of tea, and you would rather stay out of the African Savannah, this three-day tour to Victoria Falls is likely to be more up your alley.
+The trip starts the same as the Vic Falls and the Chobe Park tour, however, is only 3 days long.
+On the third day, instead of going through to Botswana, you fly directly back to Johannesburg.
 Find out more about the Vic Falls Explorer Tour.

 The Namibia Explorer is a 9-day package for the intrepid adventurer that wants to fully immerse themselves in this beautiful country.
 Starting in Windhoek and working your way across this serene landscape, you will cross at and stop off at the following points of interest: